apache/datasketches-characterization/README.md

     under the License.
 -->

-# Characterization Java, C++ & Go Component
+# Characterizations of Java, C++ & Go Library Components

 Please visit the main [DataSketches website](https://datasketches.apache.org) for more information.

 If you are interested in making contributions to this site please see our [Community](https://datasketches.apache.org/docs/Community/) page for how to contact us.

+We define characterization as the task of comprehensively measuring accuracy or speed performance of various library components over a wide range of inputs.
+The output from characterization tests are huge tables of numbers with hundreds or thousands of rows.
+These are then converted into graphs and charts for close examination of behavior.
+This is different from benchmarking, which is usually focused on testing performance of a given configuration against a single or small set of thresholds for a pass / fail result.

+These characterization tests are often long running (some can run for many hours or a few days) and very resource intensive, which makes them unsuitable for including in unit tests.
+The reason for the long running times is that sketches are stochastic in nature and it takes thousands to millions of trials to reduce the statistical noise in order to produce relatively smooth graphs that we can then analyze.

-We define characterization as the task of comprehensively measuring accuracy or speed performance of our library.
-These characterization tests are often long running (some can run for days) and very resource intensive, which makes them unsuitable for including in unit tests.
-The code in this repository are some of the test suites we use to create some of the plots on our website and provide evidence for our speed and accuracy claims.
+The code in this repository are the test suites we use to create most of the plots on our website and provide evidence for our speed and accuracy claims.
-This code is shared here so that others can duplicate our own characterizations.
+This code is shared here so that others can duplicate our characterizations.

-The code here is shared "as-is" and does not pretend to have the same level of quality as the primary repositories (java, pig, hive and vector).
-This code is not archived to Maven Central and will change from time-to-time as we grow these characterization suites.
+This code is shared "as-is" and does not pretend to have the same level of quality as the primary repositories (java, C++, Go).
+This code is not formally released nor archived to Maven Central and will change from time-to-time as we grow these characterization suites.
+At any point in time this code is not necessarily up-to-date with the latest releases and thus may require some tweeking to get it to compile.

+Caveat Emptor, and enjoy!

 ## Build / Run Instructions (Java)